| Why

 the disease to settle down over a period of time.
 The object is

 to allow better ventilation of the sinuses.
+Surgery is often

 the first step in the management and control of sinusitis.
+To achieve the

 desired goal your co-operation will be needed.
 You will need to